Rakul555/Consumer-complaine-analyzer/README.md

 📂 Project Structure
 .
 ├── issue_model.joblib        # Trained model for 'Issue'
 ├── product_model.joblib      # Trained model for 'Product'
 ├── tfidf_vectorizer.joblib   # Fitted TF-IDF Vectorizer
 ├── app.py                    # The Streamlit application script
 ├── requirements.txt          # Required Python libraries
 └── README.md                 # Project documentation

 ⚙️ Setup and Installation
 To run this project on your local machine, follow these steps:

 1. Clone the Repository

-Bash

 git clone https://github.com/Rakul555/Consumer-complaine-analyzer
 cd Consumer-complaine-analyzer

 2. Create and Activate a Virtual Environment

 It's highly recommended to use a virtual environment to keep project dependencies isolated.

 Create the environment:

-Bash

 python -m venv venv

 Activate the environment:

 On Windows:

-Bash

 venv\Scripts\activate

 On macOS/Linux:

-Bash

 source venv/bin/activate

 3. Install Required Libraries

 Use the requirements.txt file to install all necessary packages.

-Bash

 pip install -r requirements.txt

 🖥️ How to Use the Application
 1. Run the Streamlit App

 Once the setup is complete, run the following command in your terminal from the project's root directory:

-Bash

 streamlit run app.py

 2. Use the Web Interface

 Your web browser will automatically open to the application's local URL (e.g., http://localhost:8501).